-- There is already close alignment between the terminology used in the 2008 SNA and BPM6 because of the concerted effort made during the last update of the BPM to ensure consistency.
-BPM6 paragraph A7.5 notes that: "...the terminology of the SNA rest of the world accounts and the international accounts is the same, except for some minor differences (e.g., the SNA uses the external account of goods and services for the goods and services account, and external assets and liabilities for the IIP [international investment position])."
+There is already close alignment between the terminology used in the 2008 SNA and BPM6 because of the concerted effort made during the last update of the BPM to ensure consistency.
+BPM6 §A7.5 notes that: "..the terminology of the SNA rest of the world accounts and the international accounts is the same, except for some minor differences (e.g., the SNA uses the external account of goods and services for the goods and services account, and external assets and liabilities for the IIP)."
 However, there are key presentational differences that should be noted.
-The 2008 SNA specifies that "...there are no exact parallels in the international accounts for the production account, the generation of income account, and use of income account because the international accounts do not describe production, consumption (or capital formation)." - 8.
-In addition, the BPM6 uses a functional breakdown for investment income and the financial account.
-There is no equivalence of this in the 2008 SNA since the 2008 SNA uses a financial instrument breakdown.
-Likewise, the SNA rest of the world accounts are presented from the point of view of non-resident units, whereas the balance of payments presents the same transactions from the point of view of resident units.
-Neither of these aspects relate to differences in terminology but rather to presentation.
-The key differences in terminology are identified in Table 1 below.
+The 2008 SNA specifies that "...there are no exact parallels in the international accounts for the production account, the generation of income account, and use of income account because the international accounts do not describe production, consumption (or capital formation)."

-3 "A framework for recording and communicating revisions" https://unstats.un.org/unsd/nationalaccount/aeg/2019/M13 3 5%20Rebranding%20the%20SNA Pres.pdf
+4 "A framework for recording and communicating revisions" https://unstats.un.org/unsd/nationalaccount/aeg/2019/M13_3_5%20Re-branding%20the%20SNA_Pres.pdf